frutiger/concorde/README.md

 ### Logs

-`shaman` logs its actions to standard output, in `cron` jobs, the output is typically redirected to somewhere appropriate.
+`shaman` logs its actions to '/dev/log' using the 'syslog' protocol.

 ## Commandline tool